helengarcia3/stock-analysis/README.md

 ##### Background

-In Module 2, we created a workbook to help Steve analyze stock data for his parents.
-He is now able to run analysis with the push of a button to show a summary of the tickers by volume and total return percent.
+Steve is trying to help his parents make financial decisions In Module 2, we created a workbook to help Steve analyze stock data for his parents.
+He is now able to run an analysis with the push of a macro button that show a summary of the tickers by volume and total return percent.

 ##### Purpose